Cloud-RF/CloudRF-API-clients/README.md

 ## Cloud-RF API clients
-These code examples will help you integrate your app(s) with the powerful Cloud-RF API for path, area and whole network calculations.
-Designed for any operating system with examples for Linux, MacOS and Windows they can be operated as standalone apps with a CSV spreadsheet of data.
+These code examples will automate the laborious process of RF modelling and integrate your app(s) with the powerful Cloud-RF API for path, area and whole network calculations.
+Designed for any operating system with examples for Linux, MacOS and Windows they can be operated as standalone apps or with a spreadsheet of data in CSV format.
+An internet connection and account at https://cloudrf.com is required.

 ![Ibiza VHF coverage with 3D buildings ](https://cloudrf.com/files/ibiza.vhf.jpg)
 ### Commercial use is ok, reselling is not